dn-m/Structure/README.md

 ### Installation

-To use the `Structure` package in your own project, add it to the `dependencies` section of your `Package.swift` file:
+To include the `Structure` package in your own project, add it to the `dependencies` section of your `Package.swift` file:

 ```Swift
 let package = Package(